James Franco lightens up for role in "Oz the Great and Powerful"

 The actor also stepped behind the camera as director on numerous projects including this year's LGBT film "Interior.
 Leather Bar."

-Preoccupied with his serious artistic endeavours, Franco credited the 2008 stoner comedy "Pineapple Express" with loosening him up as an actor and allowing him to embrace the lighter side of filmmaking.
+Preoccupied with his serious artistic endeavors, Franco credited the 2008 stoner comedy "Pineapple Express" with loosening him up as an actor and allowing him to embrace the lighter side of filmmaking.

 "That movie really taught me that movie-making could be fun, that I don't need to have complete control over everything, that if I relax my performances will be better," he said.